 Make Your Bed Every Morning

 The first thing that every brand new homemaker should do is make the bed.
 Making your bed first thing in the morning gives you that boost for the day.
-Some of you may already make your bed, some may not.
+Some of you may already make your bed, and some may not.
 If you do, great, you have a head start.
 If you don’t, trust me, you will feel productive and satisfied when you do.
-I can’t say that you may feel the same as I do, but when I go to my bedroom at the end of the day and see a neatly made bed, it makes me smile and happy to crawl under those covers.
+I can’t say that you may feel the same as I do, but when I go to my bedroom at the end of the day and see a neatly made bed, it makes me smile and excited to crawl under those neatly made covers.
 It’s also a lovely touch when you have throw blankets and pillows on it, too.
-I absolutely love my Hello Beautiful pillow, and seeing it every time I come into the room.
+I love my Hello Beautiful pillow.

-Do not hang around in your pajamas all day.
-Of course, you definitely can still be productive and get stuff done.
-Who doesn’t want to just hang out in their pajamas?
-I was once there, but trust me, that feeling disappears and gets old quickly.
+Do not hang around in your pyjamas all day.
+Of course, you can still be productive.
+Who doesn’t want to hang out in their pyjamas?
+I felt like that once, but trust me, that feeling disappears and gets old quickly.
 It is best that when breakfast is done and your cup of coffee or tea finished, pick out a comfortable outfit for the day.
 Whether it be leggings, sweatpants, an oversized sweater, or a loose dress, you will feel so much better.
-I usually go for light dresses when I’m doing chores, and wear an apron over top so that my clothing doesn’t get dirty.
+I usually go for light dresses when I’m doing chores, and wear an apron so that my clothing doesn’t get dirty.
 Think 1950’s housewife.
 That’s me, just without the heels.

 Getting dressed gives you that little boost to get going.
-It’s like when you put on lipstick or a pair of heels, you feel as if you can take over the world, that you can tackle anything.
+It’s like when you put on lipstick or a pair of heels; you feel as if you can take over the world, that you can tackle anything.
 Plus, homemaking is a job!
-It’s your career and a very important one at that.
+It’s your career and a significant one at that.
 You wouldn’t go to the office wearing a nightgown and a robe, right?
-So in a way, show some respect for yourself, your home, and your family, by at least changing into something other then your sleepwear.
+So in a way, show some respect for yourself, your home, and your family, by at least changing into something other than your sleepwear.

 Have a Cleaning Routine